Server data from the Official MCP Registry

 Persistent AI memory for any MCP-compatible agent — no SDK required.

 memori-mcp is the official Memori MCP server.
-Connect it to your AI agent to give it long-term memory: recall relevant facts before answering, store durable preferences after responding, and maintain context across sessions.
+Connect it to your AI agent to give it long-term memory: recall relevant facts, retrieve broad state summaries, restore working state after context compaction, store durable preferences after responding, and maintain context across sessions.

 Memori turns stateless agents into stateful systems by providing structured, persistent memory that works across sessions and workflows.